mozilla/geckodriver/README.md

 ## Supported Firefoxen

 Marionette and geckodriver are not yet feature complete.
-This means it does not yet offer full conformance with the [WebDriver standard](https://w3c.github.io/webdriver/webdriver-spec.html) or complete compatibility with [Selenium](http://www.seleniumhq.org/).
+This means that they do not yet offer full conformance with the [WebDriver standard](https://w3c.github.io/webdriver/webdriver-spec.html) or complete compatibility with [Selenium](http://www.seleniumhq.org/).